nikunjsanghai/Intermediate_Programming_Cplusplus/Week1/file_streaming.md

 - ifstream: Stream class to read from files
 - fstream: Stream class to both read and write from/to files

-Only looking at this example is enough to know implementation of how to write to a file
+Only looking at this example is enough to know implementation of how to write to a file.The example below writes to a file and takes input from the file.
 ```
 /* File Handling with C++ using ifstream & ofstream class object*/
 /* To write the Content in File*/